Linzer torte

 - Trim any pastry to neaten the top

-- Bake at 180C for 20-25 minutes just until the pastry is golden
+- Pop in the oven and Bake for 20-25 minutes just until the pastry is golden

 - Don't let the jam boil over the pastry